Posts tagged "servant":

 When writing a small tool to interface with Keycloak I found an endpoint that

-require the content type to be application/json
+require the content type to be application/json while the body should be plain

 text.
 (The details are in the issue.)
 Since servant assumes that the content